 A Dartmouth study conducted in 2016 explains that practice is more effective when spaced out over time, instead of massed or grouped together, as it would be in a single class or an eLearning course.
 Spaced practice enhances memory, problem-solving, and transfer of learning to new contexts as well as offers a great potential for improving outcomes.
 And it’s more learner-centric.
 When spacing out learning, we give learners more opportunities to contribute, get support, and create connections to their day-to-day job, driving relevance.

 In fact, we see this tension play out organizationally between what employers or organizations desire versus what employees desire as part of their training and how they fundamentally want to learn.

 For long-lasting learning, space out the content over time.
 It’s definitely less easy to scope, track, and implement, but the impact can be tangible.
 (And isn’t that all that matters?)

-What if the 12 days (or weeks) looked something like this?
+What if the 12 days (or weeks) of e-learning courses looked something like this?